CEFC Cambridge Economics and Finance Competition

 The Cambridge Economics and Finance Competition (CEFC) is aimed at high school students around the world who are eager to improve their financial literacy.
 It is dedicated to finding the financial elites of the future, as well as providing an opportunity for the world's best and brightest to integrate into the CUFIS X CamSIF Cambridge Financial Elites Network, gain a deeper understanding of economics and finance, and engage in financial practice.

 The University of Cambridge undergraduate programme in Economics, its graduates excel in the financial industry, which fully reflects the close integration of Economics and Finance.
 Economics emphasises theoretical frameworks, while finance is more concerned with practical applications, and the two complement each other in analysing financial phenomena with economic theories.
-For example, the behavioural economics experiments of Nobel Laureate Esther Duflo have been used by JPMorgan Chase in its investment strategy in emerging markets, demonstrating the far-reaching impact of economics in financial practice.
 The Cambridge Economics undergraduate programme covers a number of key areas of finance, such as financial markets, investment, and corporate finance, helping students to understand the workings of financial markets and their impact on economic decision-making.

 The Cambridge Economics Finance Competition (CEFC) encourages students to apply their knowledge of economics to explore the logic behind financial markets.
 In a rapidly evolving world, let the rationality of economics guide you through the uncharted waters of financial markets!